melvinrajendran/High-School-Computer-Science/README.md

-# Introduction
+# High School Computer Science

-This is a repository of my high school (2017-2021) Computer Science projects.
-This includes extensive Java, Android, and Unity development.
+This is a repository of my high school (2017-2021) Computer Science projects, which includes extensive Java, Android, and Unity development.